 Features to look for in a legal DMS

-Helpful features in a legal DMS include:
+Helpful features in legal document management software include:

 - Secure document and file storage